Maceybell/triangle-assistant/README.txt

 When there was not a valid input for sides of a triangle, the app looked a little boring.
 So I decided to replace the area that the triangle would render with a few fun facts about triangles to fill the space a little bit more.

 This was an app that was really fun for me to make.
 Recently I have been doing more work on web apps with an e-commerce feel so it was enjoyable to get my geometry on instead.

+A few things I think would be fun to add:

+-a save button that will store previously rendered triangles and their data -a triangle that renders accurately 100% of the time, but I definitely do not want to do this with html and css.
+I think it would take a lot of logic and a lot of research.
+-logic to make the triangle always render in a page-friendly size that is proportionate to the inputs